sarahciston/codingcare/_drafts/interviews.md

 118
 00:17:49.800 --> 00:18:07.459
-Garrett Flynn: and I think the investment was very low. but I cause I don't know if it was like the the Forum, or what, but like I didn't get a strong like immediate feedback that they were like going to follow up on this and do anything about it in a sense.
+Garrett Flynn: and **I think the investment was very low**. but I cause I don't know if it was like the the Forum, or what, but like I didn't get a strong like immediate feedback that they were like going to follow up on this and do anything about it in a sense.

 119
 00:18:07.480 --> 00:18:16.489